Greetings from Eugene, home of the Oregon Ducks.

 I am a frequent volunteer operator at the Science Factory museum ham radio station here in Eugene.
-Children can learn a lot from ham radio - physics, astronomy, earth science, geography, electronics, self-confidence, and more - and develop an understanding of the technology they use every day but don't even pay it any mind (cordless phone, cellular phone, wifi, etc.).
+Children can learn a lot from ham radio - physics, astronomy, earth science, geography, electronics, self-confidence, and more - and develop an understanding of the technology they use every day but pay any mind (smart phone, computer, wifi, microwave oven, etc.).

 I live on a hill, 500 feet above the valley floor, with a nice downward slope to the west, giving me great access to DX entities throughout the Pacific rim.